raymondEhlers/aliceDockerCVMFS/README.md

       sudo chmod +x /usr/local/bin/docker-machine-nfs
     ```

 3. Create a docker-machine VM named `default` (`default` is the standard name in the docker-machine universe).
-Note that the initial size when everything is setup is approximately 2 GB.
+Note that the initial size when everything is setup is approximately 2 GB of storage.
 The VM will only use the space actually required to store the VM, growing up to 30 GB total.
+The VM can use up to 2 GB of RAM.

     ```bash
-    $ docker-machine create --driver virtualbox --virtualbox-disk-size "30000" default
+    $ docker-machine create --driver virtualbox --virtualbox-disk-size "30000" --virtualbox-memory 2048 default
     ```

 4. (Recommended) Remove Docker files from Time Machine.
 These files change very frequently and are very easy to recreate.
 Go to the Time Machine settings, click options, and then exclude `~/.docker/machine/machines`.
 When adding the folder, you may need to click on options to show hidden files.